-The Council's aspirations for the future of the Riverside House site are to create a high quality development, incorporating exemplar design and build techniques.
-The development will be net zero carbon, providing good public access and connectivity to the town centre and surrounding green spaces, including via the existing Riverside Walk.
+The Council's aspirations for the future of the Riverside House site are to create and deliver an innovative, high quality development leading the way for future development in Leamington Spa.
+It will set new standards and it will incorporate exemplar design and build techniques.
+The development will be net zero carbon, providing good public access and it will improve connectivity to the town centre and surrounding green spaces, including via the existing Riverside Walk.
 It will be an environmentally friendly scheme that maximises the benefits for residents and the local community.
 It will be an inclusive development incorporating affordable housing in accordance with the policies of the Council's Local Plan.